scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 Bert's brain is a _tensor processor_.
 Tensors in, tensors out.
 Tensors flow to think.
 Tensors flow through the graph sitting in the napkin folded in his skull.
 Indeed, the most popular tool among AI nerds today is... _Tensorflow_.

 We can reframe a lot of what humans do as tensor activity.
 We can map sensory experience into tensors.
-We flow those tensors through our brain's computational graph.
-Out come other tensors, which our bodies interpret by moving, speaking, writing, drawing or doing burpees.
+We flow those tensors through the brain's computational graph, producing more tensors.
+Our bodies interpret these by moving, speaking, writing, drawing or doing burpees.

+Here are some examples:

-Bert can hear someone speak (a tensor of frequencies over time) and write down words he's heard (a tensor representing words in a sequence).
+ - Bert can hear someone speak (a tensor of frequencies over time) and write down words he's heard (a tensor representing words in a sequence).
 That's called _automated speech recognition_.

-Bert can watch (image tensors over time) and listen (sound tensors over tiem), then figure out how to turn the steering wheel (a "control" tensor telling us the angle of turn and how fast), press the brake (another control tensor), or play with the turn signal (a logical on/off tensor).
+ - Bert can watch (image tensors over time) and listen (sound tensors over tiem), then figure out how to turn the steering wheel (a "control" tensor telling us the angle of turn and how fast), press the brake (another control tensor), or play with the turn signal (a logical on/off tensor).
 That's called _autonomous driving_.

-Bert can see a description of a bunny (a sequence of word tensors) and then draw that bunny (generating an image tensor).
+ - Bert can see a description of a bunny (a sequence of word tensors) and then draw that bunny (generating an image tensor).
 That's often done by _generative adversarial networks_ that specialize in creating big tensors out of smaller ones.

-Bert can see a picture of a bunny (an image tensor) and label it with the word "b u n n y," (a label tensor).
+ - Bert can see a picture of a bunny (an image tensor) and label it with the word "b u n n y," (a label tensor).
 That's called _logistical regression_.